-- Canine Disease (Lyme Disease): As in the UK, this tick-borne bacterial infection can cause joint pain, fever and lethargy.
+- Canine Lyme disease (Lyme disease): As in the UK, this tick-borne bacterial infection can cause joint pain, fever and lethargy.

 safety in the car

-In road traffic, the dog is considered a load and it is mandatory for loads to be adequately secured to prevent them from slipping, falling over, rolling back and forth and falling - especially in the event of an emergency stop or a sudden evasive movement.
-If this is not the case, it can result in a fine.
+In road traffic, the dog is considered a load and it is mandatory for loads to be adequately secured to prevent slipping, falling over, rolling back and forth and falling - especially in the event of an emergency braking or a sudden evasive movement.
+If this is not the case, it may result in a fine.

-There are several ways to secure a dog in the car:
+There are several ways to protect a dog in the car:

-- seat belt: A dog seat belt can be attached to the back seat or in the back seat to keep the dog safe while driving.
+- seat belt: A dog seat belt can be attached to the back seat or back seat to keep the dog safe while driving.

-- Pet crate: A carrier can be used to transport the dog safely and conveniently in the car.
-There are different types of transport boxes, some are suitable for the trunk and others for the back seat.
+- Pet crate: A transport box can be used to transport the dog safely and comfortably in the car.
+There are different types of transport boxes, some suitable for the trunk and others for the back seat.

 - Dog fence: A dog guard can be used to secure the dog in the trunk and prevent it from coming forward.

-- dog seat: A special dog seat for the car can be used to transport the dog in the car safely and comfortably.
+- dog seat: A special car dog seat can be used to transport the dog in the car safely and comfortably.

-It is important to note that the choice of belay option depends on the size and weight of the dog and the space available in the car.
+It is important to note that the choice of protection option depends on the size and weight of the dog as well as the space available in the car.

-- Car window protection and sun protection: Car window guards are designed to allow your dog to enjoy fresh air while driving without the risk of jumping out or injuring themselves a practical solution.
-They allow the window to be opened partially without your dog being able to stick out.
-In addition, a Sun protection on the side windows help to keep the temperature in the car comfortable and protect your dog from direct sunlight.
+- Car window protection and sun protection: Car window guards are so that your dog can enjoy fresh air while driving without the risk of jumping out or getting injured a practical solution.
+They allow the window to be partially opened without your dog being able to stick out.
+In addition, one can Sun protection on the side windows Help keep the temperature in the car comfortable and protect your dog from direct sunlight.

-Also think of other helpful items like a collapsible water bowl to offer your dog water on the go, or a cooling mat to keep them nice and cool on hot days.
-A well-packed travel bag with food, treats, toys, poop bags and any necessary medication completes the equipment for a long drive with your dog.
+Also think about other helpful utensils such as a foldable water bowl to offer your dog water on the go, or a cooling mat to keep him cool on hot days.
+A well-packed travel bag with food, treats, toys, poop bags and any necessary medication completes the equipment for a long car journey with your dog.